 - It is easier to maintain in large projects because it follows stricter designer patterns.

 - The framework becomes stable.
-It gives a better native feel.
+It gives a better natural feel.

 - There is a robust community of developers who can help new developers learn the use of the framework very fast.

 - You can reuse the codes across platforms.
-It can saves money and time.
+It can save money and time.

 - You can watch the changes you make on a real-time basis.

 - Conversion of HTML to native code can be difficult.
 You must be good in Object C or Swift to solve this problem

 - React Native was explicitly for iOS.
 So certain Android elements may require more work.